sensu/sensu-docs/content/sensu-go/6.5/api/store.md

 {{< /code >}}
 response codes   | <ul><li>**Success**: 200 (OK)</li><li> **Missing**: 404 (Not Found)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

-## Delete a datastore provider {#providerprovider-delete}
+## Delete a store provider {#providerprovider-delete}

-The `/provider/:provider` API endpoint provides HTTP DELETE access to remove a Sensu datastore provider.
+The `/provider/:provider` API endpoint provides HTTP DELETE access to remove a Sensu store provider.

 ### Example {#providerprovider-delete-example}

-The following example shows a request to the `/provider/:provider` API endpoint to remove the Sensu datastore provider with the ID `my-postgres`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/provider/:provider` API endpoint to remove the Sensu store provider with the ID `my-postgres`, resulting in a successful HTTP `204 No Content` response.

 {{< code shell >}}
 curl -X DELETE \